 By: Skip McGrath

 Imagine, if every store in the shopping mall had a sign outside where customers wrote comments about their products and service.
 Would you stop to read the comments before entering the store?
-Negative feedback or poor DSR scores are the number one reason eBay sellers fail.
+After giving up to soon, Negative feedback and/or poor DSR scores, are the number one reason eBay sellers fail.

 1. Poor Feedback & DSR Rating

 New eBay sellers typically underrate the importance of quickly building a great feedback rating.
 I am amazed when I click on an auction description and see a seller with a feedback rating under "10."
 How could this person know anything about selling on eBay?
 Savvy eBay buyers are cautious of sellers with a feedback rating under 25.

 Admittedly, getting your first twenty-five feedback comments as a seller can be a long process.
 Don't forget: Although eBay shows the different feedback comments between buyer and seller, feedback as a buyer counts as well-and it is this total score buyers see when they look at your listing.
 Before you rush into selling on eBay, you should get some experience buying.
 There is nothing better than putting yourself in your customer's shoes.
 Doing this, will also build up your total feedback score.

 Once you have 10 feedbacks as a seller, eBay will start rating you with their DSR - Detailed Seller Ratings. that is the Star system (from 1 to 5 stars).
 This is just as -if not more important, as your feedback rating.
 High DSR scores (plus a few other factors) can earn you fee discounts up to 10%.